fea17e86/dev-howtos/README.md

 There are a few reasons for this:

 1. No one writes amazing code the first time they write it

    - Experienced product engineers know there’s a trade-off between quality and getting features in the hands of customers.
 You’re more likely to find ugly tech debt with a //TODO: Improve this later! comment than best practices

 2. Most companies keep their apps in private repos

    - Trade secrets and all that jazz.

 3. There’s a lot of beginner-grade repos out there

    - Without a ton of experience, it’s hard to tell the good from the bad

 On that note, I’ve reviewed the following well-known open-source React apps, and reckon they’re worth checking out.

+### [State Machines in React](https://mastery.games/post/state-machines-in-react/)[react,state,state-machine,xstate]

+One of the biggest pain points when developing an app is the tricky business of managing state.
+Many bugs are caused by things getting into unexpected states, or by race conditions.
+Finite state machines can help eliminate both types of bugs entirely, while providing a welcome, structured way to build components.

 ## Testing